 Simple selection bias can cause you to conclude that two groups used for comparison differ when they do not.
 You take a random sample of 500 men and 500 women and ask them to watch the first ever YouTube format presidential debate.
 Afterwards, they score how much they liked it on a scale of 1 to 10.
 Men have an average score of 8.2 and women have an average score of 6.4.
 The difference is statistically significant.
-You conclude that men like the YouTube format a lot more than women.
-Then someone examines your data closely and you find that the average age of the men was 32 while the average age of the women was 46.
-You didn't pick younger men on purpose.
+You conclude that men like the YouTube format more than women.
+Then someone examines your data closely and you find that the average age of the men was 32 while the average age of the women was 56.
+You did not pick younger men on purpose.
 It just turned out that way.
-You have a selection bias problem because age could affect how much people like the whole YouTube format.
-Younger people might like it more because they're more used to the technology, because many of the people who submitted questions were themselves younger -- a lot of reasons.
+You have a selection bias problem because age could affect how much people like and feel comfortable with the YouTube format.
+Younger people might like it more because they are more accustomed to the technology, because many of the people who submitted questions were themselves younger -- a lot of reasons.
 The difference you found may be due to age instead of gender.
 You can no longer be confident of your conclusion.

 A different form of selection bias is called selection interaction bias.
 In this case, the problem is that you cannot detect a real difference that does exist.
-A school district has some grant money to provide a new computer based math program to its students.
-The program is new and relatively untested.
+A school district has some grant money to provide a new computer-based math program to its students.
+The program is new and has not been well tested.
 The grant funds will run out after one year.
-Subscribing to the computer-based program is expensive.
-You decide to test program efficacy before you commit scarce regular budget dollars to the program.
-You pay for using the program on a "per participant" basis.
+Subscribing to the computer- based program is expensive.
+You decide to test program efficacy before you commit scarce budget dollars to the program.
+You pay for using the program on a per participant basis to keep the cost of testing low.
 You want to use your grant money to help the students who need it the most, so you give students who have a D or E in math access to the program.
 These people are in the treatment group.
 After 8 weeks, you give everyone a standardized math test.
 The average score of the treatment group is 73.
 The average score of the control group is 77.
 There is no significant difference between the treatment and control groups on the test.
 What can you conclude?
-It may be true that the program worked and really helped the "poor performers," but you can't be sure because there is no significant difference between treatment and control groups on the test.
-This happened because you did not randomly assign students to treatment and control -this would "fix" the problem.
+It may be true that the program worked and really helped the poor performers, but you cannot be sure because there is no significant difference between treatment and control groups on the test.
+This happened because you did not randomly assign students to treatment and control -- this would eliminate the problem.
 Or you could have given everyone the standardized test before starting the intervention (a pre-test) and then tested again at 8 weeks (a post-test) and measured change in score.
-Given that you failed to do either of these things, you can't really know whether program "works" or not.
+Given that you failed to do either of these things, you cannot really know whether program "works" or not.
 This is selection interaction bias because the way that you selected the participants for the treatment or intervention interfered with being able to draw firm conclusions.